Misreading EPR: Variations on an Incorrect Theme

 Speaking only for myself, I thought I had gotten used to this situation.
 But then I started turning up examples, one after the other, of people getting the EPR experiment wrong.
 The thought-experiment of Einstein, Podolsky and Rosen --- one of the most significant and influential conceptions of twentieth-century physics --- fundamentally mangled!
 The issue with these passages was not their \emph{interpretation} of EPR, an area where we could debate endlessly, with or without the jazz cigarettes.
 No, what they were getting wrong was the plain statement of what EPR themselves had said.

 Some of the examples we will see come from popularizations of science.
-Accordingly, in Section~\ref{sec:newyork} we will go through the EPR thought-experiment in the manner, one might say, of a publication that has ``New York'' in its name.
-There is no \emph{need} for inaccuracy even at that level, and in fact, all of the errors we will put on display can be appreciated with that background.
+Accordingly, in Section~\ref{sec:newyork} we will go through the EPR thought-experiment in the manner of a glossy pop-science magazine of yore.
+All of the errors we will put on display can be appreciated with that background.
 Bits of mathematical notation in the more ``serious'' exhibits may make their prose harder to follow, but the formulae are only a smokescreen over the conceptual problems.

 After establishing what the EPR thought-experiment is, in Sections \ref{sec:becker} through \ref{sec:popper} we will explore what it isn't.
 Each section will treat a published explanation of EPR that gets it wrong.
 To the best of my knowledge, these instances could well be independent in origin.
-Their sources run the gamut from popularizations to a physics textbook.
+Their sources run the gamut from respected popularizations to a physics textbook.

 The EPR thought-experiment was a critique of a philosophical view promoted by Bohr.
 In Section~\ref{sec:interlude}, we will take a brief look at Bohr's reply, which is known for its obscurity --- rightly so, I will argue.
 It can be substantially improved upon, even while staying within the Bohrian tradition of thought (if not necessarily of prose).
 We will conclude with a discussion of the limitations of the EPR thought-experiment, and how moving beyond it motivates a modern view of quantum theory that owes a debt both to Einstein and to Bohr while pledging fealty to neither.